MihowBogucki/structured-logging-efk/README.md

-# structured-logging-efk
+# Structured Logging w/ monitoring & alerts.
-Welcome to structured logging with serilog using efk stack.
+Welcome to structured logging with serilog using the efk stack.
+E - Elastic search
+F - Fluentbit
+K - Kibana
 Alerting provided by open distro

 ### Step 1.
 Open you project in VS code